PennyLaneAI/pennylane/pennylane/logging/README.md

         arg_name_1, arg_name_2, ..., arg_name_n,
     )
 ```

 The above line can be added to below the function/method entry point, and the provided arguments can be used to populate the log message.
-This allows us a way to track the inputs and calls through the stack in the order they are executed.
+This allows us a way to track the inputs and calls through the stack in the order they are executed, as is the basis for following a trail of execution as needed.

+All debug log-statements currently added to the PennyLane execution pipeline output log level messages with the originating function making that call, as this can allow us to track hard-to-find bug origins in the execution pipeline.

 ## Logging example with PennyLane and JAX's JIT support

-As of PennyLane v0.31.0-dev we have added execution and interface function entry logging supports.
+As mentioned above, we have added execution function entry logging supports, including some supports for each target interface.
 We can examine this support for both internal and external packages, where we enable logs for JAX, which has support for Python-native log messages.
 To enable logging specfically for JAX, we can modify the `level` parameter for the `[loggers.jax]` entry in the `log_config.toml` file as:

 ```toml
 [loggers.jax]